- Search The Registry

 *Ray Kemp was born on this date in 1907.
 He was a Black football player and coach.

-He graduated from Cecil High School in 1926 and while Kemp never envisioned a pro career, he wanted to play college football.
-With that in mind, after high school, he joined his father in the coalmine. ''I decided that I was going to the coal mines and I was going to come out to be the baddest football player in the county,'' Kemp said. ''I had my tonsils taken out, my teeth fixed up.''
+He graduated from Cecil High School in 1926, and while Kemp never envisioned a pro career, he wanted to play college football.
+With that in mind, he joined his father in the coalmine after high school. ''I decided that I was going to the coal mines and I was going to come out to be the baddest football player in the county,'' Kemp said. ''I had my tonsils taken out, my teeth fixed up.''
 One afternoon while Kemp did dig work in the mine, a piece of slate fell and smashed his right foot.
 The doctor was Kemp's high school coach. ''He said: 'Ray, what are you doing in a coal mine?' '' Kemp said. '' 'You could have a career in college football.
-I'm afraid if you're not careful you'll ruin it.''
+I'm afraid if you're not careful, you'll ruin it.''
 Kemp left the mine.

-Kemp, hardened and matured by his year in the mines, became a starter during his sophomore year and by the end of his senior season received honorable mention on some All-America lists.
+Kemp, hardened and matured by his year in the mines, became a starter during his sophomore year and received an honorable mention on some All-America lists by the end of his senior season.
 Layden’s coaching also succeeded beyond expectation.
-His 1928 team won eight of nine games and his 1929 team finished the season undefeated.
+His 1928 team won eight of nine games, and his 1929 team finished the season undefeated.
 By 1931, Kemp’s senior season, the Dukes had progressed to the point that they played national power Carnegie Tech in a post-season charity game.

 Kemp’s entry into the NFL came about because of his success at Duquesne.
-“Art Rooney came up to me at our athletic banquet following my senior year at Duquesne and told me that he would like for me to play for his J.P.
-Rooney semi-pro team, if I was going to stay around Pittsburgh,” Kemp recalled.
+“Art Rooney came up to me at our athletic banquet following my senior year at Duquesne and told me that he would like me to play for his J.P.
+Rooney semi-pro team if I was going to stay around Pittsburgh,” Kemp recalled.
 The following year Kemp enrolled in graduate school at Duquesne and served as the line coach for Layden.
-In his spare time he did play for both the J.P.
+In his spare time, he played for the J.P.
 Rooneys and the semi-pro Erie Pros as the only Black player.
-Kemp played in the Pirates' first three games against, the New York Giants, Chicago Cardinals and Boston Redskins.
+Kemp played in the Pirates' first three games against the New York Giants, Chicago Cardinals, and Boston Redskins.
 After the Redskins game, Kemp was cut by the team.

-He appealed the cut to Art Rooney, but Rooney refused to go over the head of the coach, Jap Douds, who as a player-coach also played Kemp's position.
-However a Pittsburgh Courier story on November 14, 1933 claimed that Kemp was placed on the reserve list and quit, although fans gave him a high rating.
+He appealed the cut to Art Rooney, but Rooney refused to go over the head of the coach, Jap Douds, who, as a player-coach, also played Kemp's position.
+However, a Pittsburgh Courier story on November 14, 1933, claimed that Kemp was placed on the reserve list and quit, although fans gave him a high rating.
 Art Rooney stated that he was limited to having only 22 players on the roster and preferred to keep the more experienced players.
-Kemp then went back to his job in the steel mill and the Pirates went 2-5 over the next seven games.
+Kemp returned to his job in the steel mill, and the Pirates went 2-5 over the next seven games.

-In Kemp’s first season at Bluefield State he led the Blues to an 8-0-1 record.
-That year was the first of a thirty-nine-year career as a successful coach and athletic director at Bluefield, Lincoln (MO) University and Tennessee A&I College.
+In Kemp’s first season at Bluefield State, he led the Blues to an 8-0-1 record.
+That year was the first of a thirty-nine-year career as a successful coach and athletic director at Bluefield, Lincoln (MO) University, and Tennessee A&I College.
 Ray Kemp died on March 26, 2002.
-He is buried in Greenlawn Memory Gardens Cemetary, North Kingville, Ohio.
+He is buried in Greenlawn Memory Gardens Cemetary, North Kingsville, Ohio.